okaythen11/okaythen11.github.io/_pages/about.md

 Distillation
 ------
-When hearing the term distillation most people will probably think of the alcohol industry where a beverage with lower alcohol content gets distilled into a spirit with higher alcohol content but what exaclty does distillation mean and where does it fall in the context of machine learning?
+When hearing the term distillation most people would probably think of the alcohol industry where a beverage with a lower alcohol content gets distilled into a spirit with a higher alcohol content.
+But what exaclty does distillation mean in the context of machine learning?
-The oxford dictionary defines distillation as "the process or result of getting the essential meaning, ideas or information from something" this definition also applies in the context of machine learning where we try to take the knowledge from a (usually) larger teacher model and distill it into a (usally) smaller student model this is normally done by using the teacher model during the training of the student model.
-Ideally we are left with a smaller student model that is as accurate as the teacher but signifacntly smaller reducing both memory and performacne costs.
+The oxford dictionary defines distillation as "the process or result of getting the essential meaning, ideas or information from something" this definition also applies in the context of machine learning where we try to take the knowledge from a (usually) larger teacher model and distill it into a (usally) smaller student model.
+This is normally done by using the teacher model during the training of the student model.
+Ideally we are left with a smaller student model that is as accurate as the teacher but significantly smaller reducing both memory and performance costs.

 Backward distillation
 ------

-In the paper the researchers introduces a new distillation technique for diffusion models.
+In the paper the researchers introduce a new distillation technique for diffusion models.
 Which they coined "Backward distillation".

 Backward distillation aims to eliminate information leakage from the starting image to the denoising steps during the training phase.
-The paper suggest this since information leakage reduces inference performance which becomes especially aparent when only taking a few diffusion steps (small T), which is one of the main ways to decrease inference cost.
+The paper suggest this since information leakage reduces inference performance in terms of quality, this becomes especially apparent when only taking a few diffusion steps (small T).
+But since this is one of the main ways to cut costs we need to improve the quality.

-To eliminate the information leakage we simulate the inference process during the training phase we achieve this by letting the student model predict the value of x[t](Superscript) instead of using the xt that was calculated during the forward diffusion, in doing so we can be sure that none of the original signal x0 is included in our sample xt.
+To eliminate the information leakage we simulate the inference process during the training phase.
+This is achieved by letting the student model predict the value of xt instead of using the xt that was calculated during the forward diffusion, in doing so we can be sure that none of the original signal of x0 (the orignial image) is included in our sample xt.
 This is also the case during the inference process since there is no x0 to source data from.
 ![Backward diffusion](/images/backwardDiffusion.png)

 The new gradients are computed as follows